DaveParillo/intermediate-cpp/_sources/front-matter/preface.rst

 - Code in ISO Standard C++
 - Express intent

+The goal of this book is to describe the current version of the language in a clear, concise style, supplemented by meaningful activities where appropriate.

-The goal of this book is not to describe every language feature in C++.
+The goal of this book is **not** to describe every language feature in C++.
 C++ is a large language.
-If you really want to read about every language feature, then best place to go is `cppreferemce.com <http://en.cppreference.com/w/>`_.
+If you really want to read about every language feature, then read `cppreference.com <http://en.cppreference.com/w/>`_.
-The goal of this book is to describe the current version of the language in a clear, concise style, supplemented by meaningful activities where appropriate.

 Programming is not a "spectator sport".
 It is something you do, something you participate in.
 It would make sense, then, that the book you use to learn programming should allow you to be active.

 This book is meant to provide you with an interactive experience as you learn to program.
 You can read the text, watch videos, and write and execute code.
 In addition to simply executing code, there are visualizations which allow you to control the flow of execution, and watch variables as they are created and destroyed, in order to gain a better understanding of how the program works.

-Different presentation techniques are used where they are most appropriate.
+Different presentation techniques are used where appropriate.
 In other words, sometimes it might be best to read a description of some aspect of a programming language.
-On a different occasion, is might be best to execute a small example program.
-Often we provide multiple options for covering the material.
-Hopefully, you will find your understanding is enhanced because you are able to experience content in more than just one way.
+On a different occasion,
+it might be best to execute a small example program.
+An important goal is to  provide multiple options for covering the material in each section.
+Hopefully, you will find
+your understanding is enhanced because you are able to experience content in more than just one way.